-Fluctuations in the exchange rate between currencies, particularly the Rand and euro in relation to the US dollar, have in the past had, and could in the future have, a significant impact on our earnings, the competitiveness of our exports, the prices of imported competitors' products and the costs of our raw materials.
-For example, weaker euro/US dollar exchange rates place pressure on our European business, which purchases approximately half of its pulp requirements from non-local suppliers.
+Fluctuations in the exchange rate between currencies, particularly the Rand and euro and, to a lesser extent, the Chinese renminbi, in relation to the US dollar, have in the past had, and could in the future have, a significant impact on our earnings, the competitiveness of our exports, the prices of imported competitors' products and the costs of our raw materials.
+For example, weaker euro/US dollar exchange rates, as in fiscal 2019, place pressure on our European business, which purchases approximately half of its pulp requirements from non-local suppliers.
 In addition, a weaker euro/US dollar exchange rate places pressure on our North American business by increasing the levels of imports into the United States and making our exports from the United States less competitive.
-Further, as was the case during fiscal 2018, a stronger Rand/US dollar exchange rate may place margins under pressure in our Southern Africa segment, as this lowers the effective Rand pricing for dissolving wood pulp (which is priced in US dollars).
+Further, as was the case during fiscal 2018, a stronger Rand/US dollar exchange rate may place margins under pressure in our Southern Africa segment, as this lowers the effective Rand pricing for dissolving pulp (which is priced in US dollars).
+A weaker Renminbi/US dollar exchange rate, as in fiscal 2019 and the six months ended March 2020, has in the past had, and may in the future have, an adverse impact on US dollar dissolving pulp prices due to the role of the Chinese textile industry as the major global purchaser of dissolving pulp.

-Since the adoption of the euro by the European Union on January 1, 1999 (when the euro was trading at approximately US\$1.18 per euro), it has fluctuated against the US dollar, reaching a low of approximately US\$0.83 per euro in October 2000 before trading at approximately US\$1.16, US\$1.18 and US\$1.12 per euro at the end of fiscal 2018, 2017 and 2016, respectively.
-At the end of December 2018, the euro was trading at US\$1.1438 per euro.
-On March 7, 2019, it was trading at approximately US\$1.119 per euro.
+Since the adoption of the euro by the European Union on January 1, 1999 (when the euro was trading at approximately US\$1.18 per euro), it has fluctuated against the US dollar, reaching a low of approximately US\$0.83 per euro in October 2000 before trading at approximately US\$1.09, US\$1.16 and US\$1.18 per euro at the end of fiscal 2019, 2018 and 2017, respectively.
+At the end of March 2020, the euro was trading at US\$1.11 per euro.
+On May 11, 2020, it was trading at approximately US\$1.08 per euro.

-The value of the Rand against the US dollar has fluctuated considerably, moving against the US dollar from a low of approximately R5.66 per US dollar in December 1998 to approximately ZAR14.15, ZAR13.56 and ZAR13.71 per US dollar at the end of fiscal 2018, 2017 and 2016, respectively.
-At the end of December 2018, the Rand was trading at ZAR14.4361 per US dollar.
-The Rand was trading at approximately ZAR14.500 per US dollar on March 7, 2019.
+The value of the Rand against the US dollar has fluctuated considerably, moving against the US dollar from a low of approximately R5.66 per US dollar in December 1998 to approximately ZAR15.14, ZAR14.15 and ZAR13.56 per US dollar at the end of fiscal 2019, 2018 and 2017, respectively.
+At the end of March 2020, the Rand was trading at ZAR17.83 per US dollar.
+The Rand was trading at approximately ZAR18.38 per US dollar on May 11, 2020.

-For further information, see notes 2 and 31 to our Group annual financial statements for the year ended September 2018 and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Currency Fluctuations".
+For further information, see notes 2 and 31 to our Group annual financial statements for the year ended September 2019 and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Currency Fluctuations".